eclipse-kura/kura/_posts/config/2017-05-06-wi-fi-configuration.md

 # Change the broadcasted/multicasted keys after this many seconds.
 wpa_group_rekey=600

 # Change the master key after this many seconds.
-Master key is used as a basis
+The master key is used as a basis
 # (source) for the encryption keys.
 wpa_gmk_rekey=86400